Faster data operationalization

 We worked with the marketing team at the world’s largest sporting-goods brand in their sport.
 Their team initially came to us looking for a Customer Data Platform (CDP) but upon analysis we discovered a deeper problem lurking.

-As a result, they didn’t own their own data or have the ability to quickly answer their business questions.
+While our client's original ask was a Customer Data Platform (CDP), following our analysis of our client's business needs and technology solutions, we discovered a deeper problem — they were accessing their data through a third-party service provider.
+As a result, they didn’t own their data or have the ability to quickly answer their business questions.
 Because their data was in a black box and not in one place, they lacked a holistic view of the relationship between online and in-store sales.

 The marketing team’s initial goal was to personalize marketing efforts to specific customer segments and to get a holistic picture of each customer in order to market with greater precision.
 We realized that we could solve this problem and provide them with faster insights.

-We started by setting them up with Google’s BigQuery cloud data warehouse service.
+We needed to consolidate our client's data, so we started by setting them up with Google’s BigQuery cloud-data warehouse service.
 This was a good fit for them as they were already using Google products and it's a technology we have a great deal of experience using.

 The next step was to centralize their data.
 Their methods for gathering data had grown organically.
 Their business launched well before the internet and had transitioned into the digital realm piece by piece.
 That process resulted in some data being stored in the cloud and some in spreadsheets.
 We consolidated it all into BigQuery, placing everything they needed in one centralized repository.

 Self-Service Business Intelligence